BenjaminLawson/PDF.js-Viewer-Shortcode/readme.md

 *   `download` (optional): true/false, enables or disables download button (default: true)
 *   `print` (optional): true/false, enables or disables print button (default: true)

-*This plugin does not support a button within the Gutenberg interface, however the shortcode still works fine.*
+*This plugin does not support a button within the Gutenberg interface yet, however the shortcode still works fine.*

+Want to help develop the plugin?
+Found a bug?
+[Find us on GitHub](https://github.com/TwisterMc/PDF.js-Viewer-Shortcode).

 ## Installation